 Practice in Advance

 If you have a young puppy, you are ahead of the game.
 Puppies are usually much easier to teach to accept handling than older dogs.
 It's important to spend time socializing puppies to get them used to a variety of people and environments, including handling.
-If you regularly practice handling exercises with your puppy, by the time he hits about 4 months old, he should be comfortable with all types of handling.
+If you regularly practice handling exercises with your puppy, by the time it hits about 4 months old, it should be comfortable with all types of handling.

 Don't Force It

-Introduce a Dog to Vet Exams
+Introduce Vet Exams

 Some dogs become aggressive when different parts of their bodies are handled.
 If your dog shows any signs of aggression during handling exercises, stop immediately.
 Your best bet for dealing with an aggressive dog is to call in the help of an experienced dog trainer or behaviorist.